L3viathan/merinde/template_format.md

 - %title: page title
 - %site_name: name of the site
 - %ctime, %mtime: time of creation and modification
+- %link: link to post

 ## Functions
 - %begin, %end: denote the "loop" in the index file
 - %star: inserts fancy star thing.
 Two parameters: name, amount
+- %prevnext: inserts links to previous and next page on index pages